 You will probably come away with a few Calamities specimens (large, tree-like horsetails).
 The problem is that most fossils are found in one thin layer – the highly fossiliferous Listeri Marine Band (previously named the Bullion Mine Marine Band).
 However, if you can find hard nodules, these can contain excellent specimens.

 These are within the Marine Band, where there are goniatites preserved in these hard concretions called ‘bullions’.
 These can be found along with bivalves (Dunbarella) and fish remains, such as teeth, scales and fin spines.

 Most of the fossils can be found at the bottom of scree slopes or on the floor of the quarry.
 Keep a look out for small, hard nodules.
 These mostly contain Calamities in good condition.
 There are no fossils in the hard sandstone blocks at the top of the quarry.

 At Besom Hill, most of the beds are covered with scree.
 At the top of the quarry, a hard sandstone and layers of finely silted shale are exposed.
 Further down, the shales become softer.
-The beds are from the Westphalian A Series of the Upper Carboniferous (Pennsylvanian).
+The beds are from the Pennines Lower Coal Measures Formation (part of the Pennines Coal Measures Group

-The Bullion Mine Marine Band is present at this quarry and this is one of the most fossiliferous shales in the area.
+The formerly named Bullion Mine Marine Band (also known as the Gastrioceras Listeri Marine Band) is now the Listeri Marine Band, which is present at this quarry and this is one of the most fossiliferous shales in the area.